convertigo/convertigo-doc/operating-guide/using-convertigo-administration-console/index.md

 The engine setting is updated.
 Beware that sometimes, the Convertigo engine needs to be restarted for the new property to be taken into account.
 This is specified on such properties documentation.

+{{site.data.alerts.note}}
+A property overridden from a JVM system property (<code>-Dconvertigo.engine.{property key}</code>, see <a href="../appendixes/#convertigo-java-system-properties">Convertigo Java System Properties</a>) is displayed with a restart hint in the Configuration page: the value saved from the console is persisted in <code>engine.properties</code> but the JVM override keeps precedence until the server is restarted without it.
+{{site.data.alerts.end}}

 ### Main parameters

 Edit your Convertigo Server main parameters in Main parameters tab.
 This tab can be opened by following the procedure [To access a configuration category in the Configuration page](#to-access-a-configuration-category-in-the-configuration-page).